chrisvrose/bf-server/README.md

 ### Execution

-Use the command to execute the code.
+Use the BF execute task to execute the code.
-Issue is, because BF is a **turing complete** language, there is no way to know if the program will terminate or not.
-Hence for now, the command may lead to infinite execution.
+Because JS is single threaded+.
 If the program requires input, it will be requested as a prompt.

 TODO: Implement a timeout.

 ### Changelog

+#### 0.3.0

+- Added a task for execution
+  - Press Control C to halt it while its waiting for input
+  - Close task to abort execution

 #### 0.2.1